-Training Programme Director for Clinical Oncology: Dr Alastair Thomson (Based at Cornwall Hospital)
+Training Programme Director for Clinical Oncology: Dr Jonathan Chambers (Based at Torbay Hospital)

 Education programme Manager: Naomi Mallinson

 Education programme Coordinator- Kayleigh Merry

 Health Education South West (Peninsula) supervises all postgraduate medical specialist training in the Devon and Cornwall region for Clinical Oncology.

 Clinical Oncology is the non-surgical management of malignant disease, using both radiotherapy and systemic therapy (chemotherapy, hormone therapy and biological agents).
 Specialty Training in Clinical Oncology takes a minimum of five years (ST3-ST7) leading to Fellowship of the Royal College of Radiologists (FRCR) and the award of the Certificate of Completion of Training (CCT).
 Further information on Clinical Oncology as a specialty can be found on the Royal College of Radiologists website via the following link: https://www.rcr.ac.uk/clinical-oncology/careers-and-recruitment.